zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 If you are unable to find the broken file(s) manually there is simple way to find them.
 1. Run `texdiag info -r *dds>>%desktop%\all.txt`, into a text file.
 Note `%desktop%` is an example path, change that directory and filename to one for your drive.
 2. Next, do `texdiag info -r *dds | findstr "width height">>%desktop%\sizes.txt` which uses FINDSTR to filter just the lines including width and height information.
-3. Open `sizes.txt` and globally (ie, not just concurrent) remove duplicate lines with your text editor's tool, `Ctrl+Shift+D` in Notepad++.
+3. Open `sizes.txt` and globally (ie, not just concurrently) remove duplicate lines with your text editor's tool, `Ctrl+Shift+D` in Notepad++.
 This creates a brief list of each unique dimension from your pool of DDS files.

 ![npp_sizes.png](/user-pictures/moga/npp_sizes.png)